ileskaa/JWT-API/README.md

 - Depending on your setup it might be necessary to replace `python` with `python3` when running the commands.
 That being said, let's see how to use this API.

 Start by cloning this repository, then `cd` into it.
-At this point, it might be a good idea to use a virtual environment to avoid potential dependency conflict.
+At this point, it might be a good idea to use a virtual environment to avoid potential dependency conflicts.
 To create a virtual environment, run
 `python -m venv jwt-venv`.
 Now activate the virtual environment with
 `source jwt-venv/bin/activate`.